ewfx/aidhp-synapti-q/README.md

                User-> canyou explain with an example
                Bot-> It provides response with example ......and this discussion can go on

   11. **We have trained cutomized model based on datasets.
-Here are Model names ->**(.py files for these models can be found in src)
+Here are Model names and for all these models we have dataset created and placed under src/dataset ->**(.py files for these models can be found in src)

        a. financial_suggestion_model.pkl